-There is another kind of scholarship now in currency that negotiates meanings of gender differently.
-Global gender work disdaining the universalist approach takes on the hybridization argument and works towards identifying contingent moments of resistance.
+But there is another kind of scholarship now in currency that negotiates meanings of gender differently.
+Global gender work disdaining the universalist approach takes on the hybridization argument and works toward identifying contingent moments of resistance.
 This scholarship is in alignment with postcolonial approaches.
 Anthropological investigations into midwifery and childbirth practices exemplify this position.
 This is what I call the space of not-feminist gender analysis.
-I take up, in this sub-section, a particular text that is fairly representative of such analysis, and that, to begin with, marks its separations from post-development positions like Escobar's, 2 concentrating instead on the heterogeneity of experiences as well as the disaggregated nature of institutional apparatuses that apparently make a description of hegemony difficult, 3 and further, on the impossibility of even identifying such a hegemonic role for Western science in the Indian context.
-Of course, having made this argument against the hegemonic nature of Western science, in this case Western medical frameworks, this kind of global gender analysis also carries with it the
+I take up, in this section, a particular text that is fairly representative of such analysis, and that, to begin with, marks its separations from post-development positions like Escobar's, concentrating instead on the heterogeneity of experiences as well as the disaggregated nature of institutional apparatuses that apparently make a description of hegemony difficult, and further, on the impossibility of even identifying such a hegemonic role for Western science in the Indian context.
+Of course, having made this argument against the hegemonic nature of Western science, in this case Western medical frameworks, this kind of global gender analysis also carries with it the imperative to separate itself from universalist positions, both in justifying the impulse of choosing subjects of research as well as in declaring an attached commitment to such research.
+This work also, in suggesting the difficulty of identifying Western science and its technologies as hegemonic, speaks of the multiple and measured negotiations women make with reproductive technologies, rather than being intimidated by them, completely appropriated into them, or hostile to them.
+The separation, then, from an earlier anti-technology position, where women are seen as a statistic, having no agency with respect to technologies and policies that perform the act of information-retrieval and include them in data bases but do not see them as agential, is clear.